KabalMcBlade/Eos/README.md

 The actual allocation and deallocation is made from the MemoryArea (see MemoryAreaPolicy.h) and you can have stack based (meaning allocated in the stack) or heap based (heap)

+Note for Realloc:
+Reallocation is happening using allocation and free.
+The only constraint is implementing the GetAllocatedSize function which will return the size stored in the allocator.
+Remember that it needs to take into account all the calculation made from the MemoryAllocator!

 ## Parts of the allocator